data-bomb/Silica/README.md

 The Silica game [https://silicagame.com/news/welcome] currently only has listen servers available.
 If you would like to host a server while the host is afk then some automation is needed to select the gamemode at the beginning of each round.

 ## Silica Listen Server Requirements
-- 50Mbps upload bandwidth available [speedtest.org]
--- Individual clients use about ~50kbps download bandwidth and ~1,300kbps upload bandwidth
+- 50Mbps upload bandwidth available [speedtest.org] (Individual clients use about ~50kbps download bandwidth and ~1,300kbps upload bandwidth)
 - 32GB RAM
 - Decent CPU
 - Top-of-the-line GPU if you want to host and play